slimem/raytracing_renderer_cuda/README.md

 8 - Profit

 ## Current state
-I implemented a recursive DFS BVH that slowed the rendering time from 7s econds to 25 seconds.
-I will try to turn it into an iterative DFS.
+Now that the renderer has a BVH, we can work on creating more complicated scenes.
-Balls! emitter, dielectric, lambertian and metal materials with defocus and motion blur (1200x600 image size, 500 samples per pixel, render time 7300.2ms)
+Balls with ! emitter, dielectric, lambertian and metal materials with defocus and motion blur (1200x600 image size, 500 samples per pixel, render time 6000.2ms)
 ![render](renders/motion_blur.jpg)

 ## Requirements